SzymonResiak/objectfirst-jwt-invalidation/README.md

            HTTP POST
 ```

-**Session Manager** — issues JWTs (RS256), stores sessions in DynamoDB, publishes invalidation events to SNS.
+**Session Manager:** issues JWTs (RS256), stores sessions in DynamoDB, publishes invalidation events to SNS.

-**Application Service** (x2, behind ALB) — verifies JWTs locally using the public key, checks an in-memory blacklist.
+**Application Service** (x2, behind ALB): verifies JWTs locally using the public key, checks an in-memory blacklist.
 No database calls per request.

-**SNS** — pushes invalidation events directly to each App Service instance IP (not through ALB).
+**SNS:** pushes invalidation events directly to each App Service instance IP (not through ALB).

-**DynamoDB** — persistent session store.
+**DynamoDB:** persistent session store.
 Used as a write-path by Session Manager and as a one-time fallback read by App Service on startup.

 ## API